danchenkov/hw-ruby-intro/pair_programming.md

 My experience with pair programming
 ===================================

-I honestly tried to experience pair programming.
-The biggest problem for me was to find convenient time to work on this, when others are also available.
-I started 3 sessions at the time convinient to me - noone showed up.
-This is much more frustrating than working on the code.
+I sure had fun doing pair programming, especially on the refactoring step.
+I did learn a lot from my partner using Enumerable to the max, something which I was not even aware of.

+The hardest thing was to organize video recording of the pair programming session as I needed to start the Hangout first and then share the right screen.
+This failed on first 2 attempts and I will try again.

-I prefer peer review of a completed code compared to someone watching behind my back and essentially wasting his time.
-I honestly see no benefits to pair programming
+Still, I prefer peer review of a completed code compared to someone watching behind my back and essentially wasting some of his time.